Riegooo/Riegooo/README.md

 # 👋 Hi there

-Hi!
 I’m Christian Daniel Cagas, an aspiring Software Engineer currently pursuing a Bachelor of Science in Computer Science.
 I’m passionate about learning new technologies, building innovative projects, and continuously improving my coding skills. 🚀

 > “Talk is cheap.
 Show me the code.” — Linus Torvalds